Investigational Devices

 • Directions for use, typically provided by the manufacturer and device labeling consistent with federal regulations [21 CFR 812.5]

-• Scientific/sponsor's protocol: This document should describe the methodology to be used and offer an analysis that the study is scientifically sound.
+• Scientific/sponsor's protocol: This document should describe the methodology to be used and demonstrate that the study is scientifically sound.

 • An explanation of the device cost, which is determined by the reimbursement category provided by FDA with each approved IDE.
 This information is needed for the consent form.